Last reviewed on October 22, 2024

 Tax optimisation

-When an entrepreneur has lived in Portugal for 183 days a year, they become a tax resident and may get a 10-year beneficial tax status, Non-habitual Resident.
-It allows one not to pay taxes on the income earned abroad if it’s taxed in another country with a double tax agreement concluded with Portugal.
+When startup owners have lived in Portugal for 183 days a year, they become tax residents and may get a 10-year beneficial tax status, Non-habitual Resident.
+This status allows one not to pay taxes on income earned abroad if it’s taxed in another country with a double tax agreement concluded with Portugal.

 • 6